lilou9221/McGill_Team2_Capstone/docs/TROUBLESHOOTING.md

 - Verify the in-memory tables contain the required soil property columns (moisture, SOC, pH, temperature)
 - Check that property values are within expected ranges
 - Ensure SOC and pH values are present (these are required for biochar suitability calculation)
+  - **Note**: The system uses both b0 (surface) and b10 (10cm depth) layers for SOC and pH, averaging them when both are available
+  - If only one layer is available, it will use that layer
 - Check that moisture and temperature have valid values or will use default values (50% moisture, 20°C temperature)
 - Inspect the biochar suitability score columns to see which properties might be causing issues
+- Verify that b0 and b10 files are present in `data/raw/` for SOC and pH datasets

 ## Configuration Issues